urql-graphql/urql/docs/graphcache/schema-awareness.md

   });
 ```

-The `minifyIntrospectionQuery` doesn't only accept `IntrospectionQuery` JSON data as inputs, but also
+The `getIntrospectionSchema ` doesn't only accept `IntrospectionQuery` JSON data as inputs, but also
 allows you to pass a JSON string, `GraphQLSchema`, or GraphQL Schema SDL strings.
 It's a convenience
-helper and not needed to make schema-awareness work, minifying the introspected schema is an optimization step.
+helper and not needed in the above example.

 ## Integrating a schema